AliciaMay/Cyclistic_Capstone_Project/README.md

 After analyzing I have reached the following conclusion:

 **Casual riders**
-*	Ride an average duration of 30 minutes.
+* Ride for an average duration of 30 minutes.
 * Prefer classic bikes
 * Begin to increase their ridership in February and peak in July
 * Ride more on the weekends than weekdays
 * Enjoy riding in the afternoon into the evening
-*	Enjoy the riding in the summer and fall and cycle least in the winter
+* Enjoy the riding in the summer and fall and ride least in the winter
 * Most visited start and end station is Streeter Dr & Grand Ave

 Here are my top 3 recommendations based on the above key findings:

 1. Promotions should begin in February when the uptick in casual riders begins and target classic bikes.
 2. New membership promotions should include discounts on weekends or evenings.
 A discounted seasonal membership should also be promoted.
-3. New membership promotional advertisement should be placed at Streeter Dr & Grand Ave or even a weekend drive to register new members.
+3. New membership promotional advertisements should be placed at Streeter Dr & Grand Ave or even a weekend drive to register new annual members should be held at the location.